Japanese war crimes: Mass killings

+In the early 1980s, after conducting extensive interviews with Chinese survivors and reviewing existing Japanese records, Japanese journalist Honda Katsuichi concluded that the violence perpetrated by Japanese troops in the Nanjing Massacre was not an isolated event.
+Instead, it was part of a broader pattern of Japanese atrocities against the Chinese in the Lower Yangtze region since the Battle of Shanghai.
+Hosaka Akira was an army physician, and his infantry battalion was stationed in China.
+In his diary, he admitted to following an order to murder civilians in the Chinese city of Changzhou.

+Hosaka's diary documenting the Japanese atrocities in Changzhou has been supported by various Japanese sources.
+In 1987, his squad leader, Kitayama, confessed to killing civilians in Changzhou.
+Makihara Nobuo was part of a infantry platoon that entered a Chinese town.
+In Makihara's diary, he recorded that his Machine Gun Company followed orders to indiscriminately kill all civilians in the town.

 During the Second Sino-Japanese War, the Japanese followed what has been called a "killing policy", including killings committed against minorities such as Hui Muslims in China.
 According to Wan Lei, "In a Hui clustered village in Gaocheng county of Hebei, the Japanese captured twenty Hui men among whom they only set two younger men free through "redemption", and buried alive the other eighteen Hui men.
 In Mengcun village of Hebei, the Japanese killed more than 1,300 Hui people within three years of their occupation of that area."
-Mosques were also desecrated and destroyed by the Japanese, and Hui cemeteries were also destroyed.
-After the Rape of Nanking, mosques in Nanjing were found filled with dead bodies.
+The Japanese also desecrated and destroyed mosques, and destroyed Hui cemeteries.
+After the Nanjing Massacre, mosques in Nanjing were found filled with dead bodies.
 Many Hui Muslims in the Second Sino-Japanese War fought against the Japanese military.

 In addition, The Hui Muslim county of Dachang was subjected to massacres by the Japanese military.